traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     Exercise 19d / Ask questions w/multiple pages / Auto-save every N seconds

 13. Sending Messages using Observables, Subjects, and Arrow Functions
     a.
-How to send messages from one part of the web app to another
+Exercise 20a / How to send messages from one part of the web app to another
     b.
-How to listen for messages across the web app
+Exercise 20b / How to listen for messages across the web app
+    c.
+Exercise 20c / Refresh Notifications in the navbar / using timer
+    c.
+Exercise 20d / Refresh Notifications in the navbar / listening for message

 14. Acknowledgement / Prevent users from proceeding until a button is clickeed
     a.
-Add Acknowledgement Dialog
+Exercise 21a / Add Acknowledgement Dialog
     b.
-Add Acknowledgement Page
+Exercise 21b / Add Acknowledgement Page

 15. Services
     a.
 Router service:   Used to navigate to another page view